 What do we usually do when we need to know more about something?
 We consult Dr. Google for his advice!
-Beware if you do this, the first things that are going to jump out at you can do more damage than good.
-Remember that people love to share horror stories and bad things, yet it's harder to find the facts and positive outcomes.
+Beware if you do this.
+The first things that are going to jump out at you can do more damage than good.
+Remember that people love to share horror stories and bad things.
+It's harder to find the facts, detail and positive outcomes.

-With a bit of luck, if you did Google, you may have landed here and we can give you as much information, support and evidence as possible for you to see a truthful account of what being diagnosed with gestational diabetes actually means!
+With a bit of luck, if you did Google, you may have landed here.
+I try to give you as much information, support and evidence as possible for you to see a truthful account of what being diagnosed with gestational diabetes actually means.

 Be kind to yourself

 After the initial shock and fear, tends to come the feelings of guilt, blame and beating yourself up.
 I need to make something clear here...
 IT IS NOT YOUR FAULT!